Travel Value Finder

 Yes, but consider transport costs and short-term rental logistics.

-Q6: Do I need a car?
+Q6: Do I need a car in Portugal?

 Not mandatory in towns with good public transport, but useful for exploring the countryside and less accessible areas.